-In the age of the drop, data is increasingly at the heart of product design, with 50% of surveyed companies reporting that they currently leverage planning and forecasting tech.
+In the age of the drop, data is increasingly at the heart of product design, with of surveyed companies reporting that they currently leverage planning and forecasting tech.
 By harvesting customer feedback through technology to inform the product development process, brands are able to integrate consumer preferences to achieve a well-designed product.
 Online Food community and publisher Food52 is doing just this by leveraging feedback to guide the design process for Five.Two

-Designing limited-edition collections in collaboration with another brand or cultural figure in order to bring together two communities of fans is one of the most common drop strategies, not only generating excitement but potentially introducing a brand to an entirely new audience.
+Designing limited-edition products collections in collaboration with another brand or cultural figure in order to bring together two communities of fans is one of the most common product release strategies, not only generating excitement but potentially introducing a brand to an entirely new audience.
 Big box retailer Target, for instance, pioneered a designer collaboration

-Being able to predict what consumers want before an item ever hits store shelves is now a pivotal part of the drop strategy, with 33% of retailers currently using advanced analytics for merchandise planning and another 48% planning to.
-By harnessing data and predictive analytics to uncover shifts in consumer preferences and accurately forecast demand, brands are able to improve supply chain efficiency, merchandising strategy and inventory management.
+Being able to predict what consumers want before an item ever hits store shelves is now a pivotal part of the product drop strategy, with 33% of retailers currently using advanced analytics for merchandise planning and another 48% planning to.
+By harnessing data and predictive analytics to uncover shifts in consumer preferences and accurately forecast demand, brands are able to improve supply chain efficiency, merchandising and sales strategy and inventory management.
 For instance, in the Nike Live

-, for instance, analyzes trends on social media platforms, then quickly creates its own merch based on the most popular styles as well as direct consumer feedback polls, churning out samples in just a few days as well as having items available for purchase via twice-weekly drops on its site.
+, for instance, analyzes trends on social media platforms, then quickly creates its own exclusive products based on the most popular styles as well as direct consumer feedback polls, churning out samples in just a few days as well as having items available for purchase via twice-weekly drops on its site.

 in order to help its client brands and stores.
 When a customer finishes checking out, the platform leverages machine learning to locate the closest fulfillment center, calculate ideal inventory numbers, route inventory and settle rates with logistics providers to ensure fast delivery and low costs.

-The lead-up to the drop is a crucial time for brands to generate buzz around their product launch.
+The lead-up to the drop is a crucial time for brands to generate buzz around their product drop campaign.
 Using targeted messaging to reach desired consumer demographics and fostering community among brand fans by making them feel in the know all help to create a sense of urgency and excitement ahead of launch.
 For example, ahead of its C Club sneaker release in collaboration with Cardi B, sportswear retailer Reebok issued free special-edition sneakers

 This article is part of a series based on PCH and PSFK's Art of the Drop report—download the full report free here.